7 Micro-Civic Interventions That Actually Change Your Neighborhood

 Neighborhood Audit Checklist: Micro-Civic Interventions

-Use this to figure out what your neighborhood actually needs.
+Use this to figure out what your neighborhood actually needs from micro-civic interventions.
 Walk it.
 Don’t drive, walk.
 You’ll see things you’ve been ignoring for years.
 Take notes.
 Take photos.
 This becomes your action plan.

 Physical Stuff